jotelha/dtool-sync/README.rst

 then missing datasets.
 Again, this only syncs one way from ``lhs`` to ``rhs``.

+``dtool sync`` will raise an error if the transfer fails at a single dataset.
+To ignore a single failure and continue with the transfer, use the ``--ignore-errors`` flag.

 Use ``-verbose`` or *-v* to show more metadata in the output:

 ::